 - Tax class III encompasses married lone and dual earners, whose spouses are assigned to tax class V. Both spouses in the marriage must reside in Germany and must not permanently live separately.
 The following applies to income tax 2013 for widowed persons: if the spouse died after the end of 2011, the widow or widower can still be classified in the tax class III band.
 The married couple must have resided together in Germany up until that point in time.

 - Married dual earners can apply for the tax class IV.
 This is recommended if both partners have relatively similar net wages.
 Tax class IV applies to both spouses in that case.
 The requirement here is again that both earners reside in Germany and do not permanently live apart.

-- Tax class IV with factoring refers to the same group of persons as tax class IV, except that in the factoring alternative the benefits of tax class splitting is already considered during the year.
+- Tax class IV with factoring refers to the same group of persons as tax class IV, except that in the factoring alternative, the benefits of tax class splitting are already considered during the year.

 - Should not each spouse be classified as belonging to tax class IV, one shall be assigned to tax class V, and the other to tax class III.

 - Tax class VI applies to persons with more than one employment position.
 The employer paying the lowest wages should deduct the income tax according to tax class VI.

 Joint taxation is generally more favorable for married couples.
 However, since only the wages of a spouse are considered in the deduction of that individual’s income tax, the two salaries are not combined until the end of the year to yield the relevant yearly tax.
 As a consequence of this procedure, it regularly happens that too much or too little tax is initially deducted.
 For the most accurately possible calculation of the correct tax due in a year, there are two possible tax class combinations for married couples: III & V and IV & IV.
 In addition, the so-called factor method is also available since 2010.

 What combination of tax classes is best for a married couple depends mainly on how much the partners earn.
 The selection of a combination must be requested from the tax office using an informal application.